tomroh/fitur/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs.
+This is a patch update to fix changes in the "actuar" package dependency.

 0 errors | 0 warnings | 0 notes